RafaelVidaurre/angular-permission/README.md

 ```

-Defining permissions
+Setting permissions
 --------------------------
 So, how do yo tell Permission what does 'anonymous', 'admin' or 'foo' mean and how to know if the current user belongs
 to those definitions?

-Well, Permission allows you to define different 'permissions' along with the logic that determines if the current
+Well, Permission allows you to set different 'permissions' along with the logic that determines if the current
 session belongs to them.

 ```javascript